devaru-ai/disaggregated-inference-platform/README.md

 - Throughput is flat across both models and all context lengths — adding concurrency does not improve output rate, confirming that inter-stage KV transfer is the bottleneck.
 -  TPOT scales sharply with concurrency regardless of model size: both Llama 8B and Qwen 14B degrade from ~93ms at concurrency 1 to ~510ms at concurrency 8, suggesting the transfer layer saturates at the same rate independent of model weight.
--  At 2048 context, concurrency 8: IPC transfer cost equals or exceeds TPOT (511ms vs 515ms for Llama, 565ms vs 510ms for Qwen) — the system is spending as much time moving KV state between GPUs as it is generating tokens.
+-  At 2048 context, concurrency 8: IPC transfer cost equals or exceeds TPOT (511ms vs 515ms for Llama, 565ms vs 510ms for Qwen) — the system is spending as much time moving KV cache between GPUs as it is generating tokens.
 -  At this point, system performance is primarily constrained by interconnect bandwidth, and further compute-side optimization yields negligible latency gains without improving the transfer layer.

 # Role-Based Disaggregated Inference